NTURacingTeam/docker/README.md

 ### Support for Nvidia GPU in Docker

-Docker containers may access nvidia GPU but it requires special setup, checkout how to setup nvidia docker support: [How to Use an NVIDIA GPU with Docker Containers](https://www.howtogeek.com/devops/how-to-use-an-nvidia-gpu-with-docker-containers/).
+Docker containers may access nvidia GPU but it requires special setup, checkout how to setup nvidia docker support: [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 Containers can access nvidia GPU by using `host-nvidia` mode when creating a container as: